Shallow art does not equal good theology. Let me say that again.

 And when I first queried it to publishers, I wasn’t sure who would pick it up.
 I knew a Christian publisher wouldn’t touch it with a ten foot pole as long as the characters remained messy and foul-mouthed and *gasp* not virgins.
 And I knew a mainstream publisher would want to white-wash the more powerful moments with the Creator, and the general notion of monotheism as an ideal.

 I was unwilling to compromise on either front.
-And when I was offered a publishing deal from a mainstream publisher, I eventually turned it down for those very reasons.
+When I was offered a publishing deal from a mainstream publisher, I eventually turned it down for those very reasons.

 So I decided to venture out into unknown waters.
 I decided to put this book out there and see what would happen.
 I decided to try something different: to present people as they are, not as they should be.
 And to present the concept of God divorced from the box Christendom has put him in over the centuries.
 To write a book with authentically flawed characters who discover the need for a perfect Creator through those flaws, not in spite of them.
 I took the risk of offending my Christian friends with my very much NOT G-rated content, in the hopes that maybe they could identify with my characters.
 I took the risk of offending my non-Christian friends with a blatantly spiritual story of the need for redemption, in the hopes that they might identify with my characters.